bidursapkota00/sl/JS.md

 14. What is dialog box?
 Explain different dialog boxes with suitable example in JavaScript.
 15. What is JavaScript Event?
 Explain with Example.
 16. What is Event Object?
 Explain with Example.
-17. Create a form to input Name, Email, and Password.
+17. Create a form to input Name, gender, hobbies, appointment date & time, country, resume, Email, password and confirm Password.
 All fields are required.
+Appointment date cannot be in past.
+Resume should be either pdf or image.
 Email field must include @.
 Password must be at least 6 character long.
+Password and confirm password should match.
+18. For Question 17, use regular expression.
-18. And all the questions from lesson 24 - Old Questions
+19. And all the questions from lesson 24 - Old Questions